-- Macroeconomic factors could negatively impact demand for our products and increase our costs. - The market for our products is highly competitive, and our revenues could decline if we cannot compete effectively. - · If we are unable to provide complete analytics, our ability to maintain and grow our business may be harmed. - · We depend on third parties for data and hosting/delivery services that are critical to our business. - If we fail to respond to technological developments or evolving industry standards, our products may become obsolete or less competitive. - Our business may be harmed if we deliver inaccurate or untimely information products, change our methodologies or the scope of information we collect, or are unable to maintain sufficient panels. - We derive a significant portion of our revenues from subscription-based products, and our customers could terminate or fail to renew their subscriptions. - Our financial results may suffer if we are unable to retain or add large customers or if we cannot persuade customers to substitute our products for incumbent providers. - Our acquisitions or partnerships with other companies may not be successful and may divert our management's attention. - System failures, security breaches, delays in system operations, or failure to pass customer or partner security reviews may harm our business. - Our restructuring activities may not deliver the expected results and could disrupt our business operations. - We may not be able to adequately retain and hire qualified personnel. - The COVID-19 pandemic and other global events could continue to adversely affect our business.
+- Macroeconomic factors could continue to impact demand for our products and increase our costs. - The market for our products is highly competitive, and our revenues could decline if we cannot compete effectively. - If we are unable to provide complete analytics, our ability to maintain and grow our business will be harmed. - We depend on third parties for data and hosting/delivery services that are critical to our business. - If we fail to respond to technological developments or evolving industry standards, our products may become obsolete or less competitive. - Our business may be harmed if we deliver inaccurate or untimely information products, change our methodologies or the scope of information we collect, or are unable to maintain sufficient panels. - We derive a significant portion of our revenues from subscription-based products, and our customers could terminate or fail to renew their subscriptions. - Our financial results may suffer if we are unable to retain or add large customers or if we cannot persuade customers to substitute our products for incumbent providers. - Our acquisitions or partnerships with other companies may not be successful and may divert our management's attention. - System failures, security breaches, delays in system operations, or failure to pass customer or partner security reviews may harm our business. - Our restructuring activities may not deliver the expected results and could disrupt our business operations. - We may not be able to adequately retain and hire qualified personnel.